midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-orange-valley-lodge-13.md

 Barber wants Orange Valley to be open regularly, for cards and music and meals.
 He wants to run the bar and play his extensive collection of blues.
 “They used to play bingo and pinochle and bid whist,” he says.
 “But we do good things.
 On Sundays, from twelve to four, we feed 250-plus homeless people out here.
 We even take meals to the local parks.
 We’ll feed anyone.”

 Outside, the folding chairs have been rearranged again, as others arrive.
 McCloud, Glover, and the rest of the men trade stories — some brand new, some everyday.
 Travis Coleman is here today — he came at seventeen from Idabel, Oklahoma, with his mother, in 1945.
 “We lived in Red Hollow, right there on 14th Street,” he says, pointing across the old Lincoln Park.
-“I remember Daisy Carter, and the four sisters—they all worked at the Turkey House.
+“I remember Daisy Carter, and the four sisters — they all worked at the Turkey House.
 Oh, yes, I remember those girls.”
 He’s speaking of my mother-in-law, one of the sisters, when she was a beautiful teenager.

 Gonzalo Gomez is here most days, too — he came in 1966 from Juarez, Texas.
 He sits next to Joe D. Hunter, who arrived in 1955 from North Carolina, and Robert Wood, who came in 1950 from Little Rock, Arkansas.
 “I was stationed at Camp Pendleton,” he says.
 “Retired in 1962 as E-7 from the Marine Corps.”